avalon60/OraTAPI/README.md

 - pi_columns.csv

-Here we cover the first of these file, the OraTAPI.ini file.
+The last 2 of these are covered in subsequent sections, under [Fine-Grained File Controls](#fine-grained-file-controls).
+Here we cover the first of these files, the OraTAPI.ini file.

 ### The OraTAPI.ini File
 The OraTAPI.ini provides the main controls for governing the OraTAPI behaviour.